luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 ## Drawbacks

 There is a philosophical disagreement over the purpose of the Luau static type system:
-- This proposal was written on the grounds that Luau should have internal syntactic consistency and should pragmatically weave documentation throughout code, so that it is kept up to date and can helpfully aid in human comprehension of dense code
+- This proposal was written on the grounds that Luau should have internal syntactic consistency and cross-pollination.
+Runtime, type checking, and documentation features should enmesh and enrich each other as a unified whole, to ensure everything is kept in sync and is easily comprehensible.
-- The primary argument against this proposal is that Luau should be a "pure proof system", cleanly separated from documentation concerns, so that the type system can exist in a pure realm and documentation can be authored separately in comments
+- The primary argument against this proposal is the belief that Luau's type checker should be a "pure proof system", cleanly separated from documentation concerns at every point, so that the type system can exist in a pure realm unconcerned with semantic information.

+This could potentially be a core tension about the direction of type checking features as a whole.
+We should check in with the community on this.

-In particular, there is a concern that introducing comprehension aids into the type language would imply meaning where there is none.
+There is a particular concern that introducing comprehension aids into the type language would imply meaning where there is none.
+Would users think that return names have functional meaning?

 There are other places in Luau where we have previously introduced comprehension aids in the past: